Skip to main content

 Operations treated as deliveries of goods

-The following transactions shall be treated in the same way as supplies of goods for consideration, even if there is no consideration:
+The following operations will have the same treatment as deliveries of goods for consideration, even when there is no consideration:

 1. The self-consumption of goods.